Yurie Nagashima

-Yurie Nagashima (長島 有里枝, Nagashima Yurie) is a Japanese photographer and contemporary artist working in the genres self-portraiture, portraiture, street photography, installation, research-based and still life.
+Yurie Nagashima (長島 有里枝, Nagashima Yurie) is a Japanese photographer, contemporary artist and writer working in the genres self-portraiture, portraiture, street photography, installation, research-based and still life.
+She is best known for raw and intimate portraits of home, family life and the everyday, locating her work in a broader feminist dialogue.

 In 2000, Nagashima was awarded the prestigious Kimura Ihei Award.
-Nagashima is a photography lecturer at Waseda, Tokyo and Musashino Universities in Tokyo and a visiting professor at Kyoto Art University.
+Nagashima is a lecturer at Tokyo and Musashino Universities, and a visiting professor at Kyoto Art University.
+Her book「僕らの女の子写真からわたしたちのガーリーフォトへ」 [From their “girls’ photography” to our girly photo] (2020) unpacked systemic gender bias in Japanese art criticism through discourse analysis.

 Early work

 Yurie Nagashima rose to national fame in Japan after receiving the second annual Urbanart award hosted by the Parco Gallery in Tokyo in 1993 for a series of photographs depicting herself and her family in the nude.
 Nagashima was nominated for the award by Nobuyoshi Araki, one of Japan's best known photographers.
 At the time, Nagashima was still a student at Musashino Art University in Tokyo from where she graduated in 1995 with a BA in visual communication design.
 In 1995, Nagashima had a two-person exhibition with the American photographer Catherine Opie at the Parco Gallery, Tokyo.
 Following this encounter with Opie, Nagashima embarked on a MFA at the California Institute of the Arts under her supervision.

 In at times provocative photographs, Nagashima has tested public perceptions on obscenity and censorship in Japan.
+Alongside photographers like Hiromix and Mika Ninagawa, they were important figures in a 90s photographic movement.
+This movement, influenced by cultural changes, point & shoot cameras, and 'Purikura' (Print Club) culture, featured Japanese teenagers, especially girls, creating a new visual style.